Skip to main content

 new unique issued JWPs can be retrieved easily.

-The presented form of a JWP MUST contain a presentation protected
+The presented form of a JWP MUST contain a Presentation Header.
+It

-header.
-It is added by the holder and MUST be integrity protected by
+is added by the holder and MUST be integrity protected by the

 and is cryptographically bound to the verifier it was presented to.

-While there are not any required values in the presentation header,
+While there are not any required Header Parameters in the

-it MUST contain one or more header values that uniquely identify the
+Presentation Header, it MUST contain one or Header Parameters that

-presented JWP to both the holder and verifier.
-For example, header
+uniquely identify the presented JWP to both the holder and verifier.

-not change; the resulting array will simply be sparse and only
+omitted; the resulting array will simply be sparse and only contain

 The disclosed payloads will always be in the same array positions to